 What is Global Entry?

-Global Entry is issued by US Customs and Border Protection (CPB).
-It allows its members to utilize expedited entry lanes at the US border at most major international airports, as well as land borders and some seaports.
+Global Entry is a Trusted Traveler Program administered by U.S. Customs and Border Protection (CBP).
+It provides expedited processing through self-service kiosks and dedicated lines for pre-approved, low-risk travelers at participating air, land and certain seaport ports of entry in the US.
 The most important thing to note about Global Entry is that it includes TSA PreCheck for its members.

 How does it work?